 Statement 123(R) must be adopted no later than the first fiscal year beginning after June 15, 2005.
 Early adoption will be permitted in periods in which financial statements have not yet been issued.
-The Company expects to adopt Statement 123(R) as of January 1, 2005, and the performance stock plan approved by the shareholders in February 2005 will be booked in accordance with the dispositions of FASB 123(R).
+The Company will adopt Statement 123(R) as of January 1, 2006.